chronicler-ai/chronicle/backends/README.md

-# Friend-Lite Backends
+# Chronicle Backends

-This directory contains different backend implementations for Friend-Lite, each designed for specific use cases and deployment scenarios.
+This directory contains different backend implementations for Chronicle, each designed for specific use cases and deployment scenarios.

 ## Available Backends